‘Fairy Tail’ Manga Chapter 527 Online English Spoilers: Mavis Protects Magnolia From August, Natsu From Zeref?

 — Erza Scarlet ✭ エルザ (@ErzaTheGoddess) March 21, 2017

-Surprisingly, the sight of his mother, Mavis, standing in an alley and dying with everyone else, causes August to abruptly stop the spell, allowing the civilians to breath.
+Surprisingly, the sight of his mother, Mavis, standing in an alley and dying with everyone else causes August to abruptly stop the spell, allowing the civilians to breath again.
 Unfortunately, having used up all his power, August disintegrates in midair, having a very strong remorse of never getting a chance to hug his mother.
 Right after August vaporizes, his child-like apparition seems to call on Mavis, but quickly disappears just as Gray and Lucy arrive.
 They inform that the Fairy Tail Guild warriors are still fighting the enemy forces in the southern part of town, and appear to have gained an upper hand.
 In the earlier chapters, Mavis had telepathically summoned the duo for an emergency meeting.
-In the current chapter, Mavis reveals that she was once captured by Zeref, and she managed to escape with “The Book of E.N.D”
+In the current chapter, Mavis reveals that she was once captured by Zeref, and managed to escape with “The Book of E.N.D.”

 fairy tail 527 destroyed me………… TAT #spoilers pic.twitter.com/dm7Fa5B8CJ